rricharz/Tek4010/README.md

 module.
 It would be easy to add the capability to support the 4K resolution of the 4014 with enhanced graphics module, but the current Raspberry Pi hardware cannot handle such a high resolution.

+If called with the -full option, the tek4010 emulator creates the largest possible window with 4x3 aspect ratio, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
+This mode is not recommended on the Raspberry Pi because of the heavy workload on the GPU.

 **Compiling the tek4010 project**